jjeffery/kv/README.md

 ```

-The current implementation also recognises the following interfaces, as
+*EXPERIMENTAL*: The following interfaces are also recognized, and are used in preference
-they may be easier to implement, and/or more memory efficient in some
+to the keyvalser interface, as they indicate a more memory efficient
-circumstances.
+method for extracting one or more key/value pairs from an object.

 ```go
 type keyvalPairer interface {